DaveyvanTilburg/AdaptableMapper/README.md

 ### License

-See the [License.txt](AdaptableMapper/License.txt) file for details Do what ever the f*** you want!
+See the [License.txt](AdaptableMapper/License.txt) file for details.
+Do what ever the f*** you want!
 (But please respect eachother in the process)

 ### Acknowledgments